lmeredithmiller/Green_Anemone/README.md

 ### Images Folder
 The images folder contains images of all figures created in GreenAnemone_DataAnalysis.Rmd.

+## Paper Folder
+This folder contains the final paper on our project.
+"The effects of climate change on marine symbiosis in *Anthopleura xanthogrammica*."

 <p align="center">
 <img width="594" alt="GreenAnemone_GraphicalAbstract.png" src="https://github.com/meredithyvr/Green_Anemone/blob/main/graphical%20abstract/GreenAnemone_GraphicalAbstract.png">